-Ichigo remembered a time when he lost his stuffed sheep during a trip to Europe with his family.
+Ichigo remembered a time when he lost his stuffed sheep during a trip to Hawaii with his family.
 He was young then, his mother was still alive.
 His father bought him a stuffed bear as a replacement but the new toy simply wasn't the same.

 At the dawn of the seventh day of his self imposed exile, he was awoken by knocking on his window.
 When he found the source, he quickly opened the window for her and helped her in.
-Rukia's hand was ice cold and she wasted no time to wrap his blanket around herself.
+Rukia's hands were ice cold and she wasted no time to wrap his blanket around herself.
 He wondered how long she had stood out there before she knocked.
 "You should know better than to stand outside in a gigai," he scolded as he handed her a cup of hot tea.

 He sighed and took a seat next to her on the floor, "I am fine, you know."

 She did not believe him.
 "I heard from your father that you haven't been to work the last few days," she said as she stared at the cup in her hand.
-He did not deny the fact and she took that as confirmation.
+When he did not deny the fact and she took that as confirmation.
 "You should go outside, Ichigo, get some fresh air to clear your mind.
 That's why I am in the gigai today."

 "I am not going anywhere," he told her, making sure the finality was clear.
 He folded his arms behind his head and added as an afterthought, "It doesn't matter anyway."